ChristianGracia/Harvard-CS50-Mobile-App-Development-with-React-Native/Project-0/To-Do App/README.md

-to-do app fully functional using only Dom manipulation.
+to-do app fully functional using only DOM manipulation.